About Our Organization

 Goals of AZINA

-- To provide health awareness to community groups in ethnic minority and socially, spiritually and economically under-served communities.
+- To provide health awareness to ethnic minorities as well as socially, spiritually, and economically under-served communities.